Article

 Pay transparency in Texas

 Texas does not have specific state laws regarding pay transparency.
-However, under federal law, employees have the right to discuss wages and other terms of employment.
+However, it recently passed a bill giving employees the right to discuss wages and other terms of employment.
 Employers are encouraged to foster a transparent workplace to promote trust and equity.

 Breaks and rest periods in Texas

-Texas does not have specific state laws mandating meal or rest breaks for employees.
-However, if employers choose to provide short breaks (typically lasting about 5 to 20 minutes), these breaks must be counted as compensable work hours under federal law.
+Employers in Texas aren’t required to provide 30-minute breaks as in some states.
+However, if employers choose to provide short breaks (typically lasting about 5 to 20 minutes), these breaks must be counted as compensable work hours under the PayDay Law.

 Deel PEO